Louisiana's 2nd congressional district: History

 The 2024 Allen v.
 Milligan decision dictated a new majority-black precinct, redrawing the 6th district.
-The 2nd district loses the Baton Rouge area and the northeast Orleans Parish but now represents the whole of the Iberville and Assumption Parishes, as well as Arabi and Chalmette in St. Bernard Parish.
+The 2nd district lost its share of Baton Rouge, as well as northeast Orleans Parish, but now covers all of Iberville and Assumption Parishes, as well as Arabi and Chalmette in St. Bernard Parish.

 Parishes and communities

 For the 119th and successive Congresses (based on the districts drawn following a 2023 court order), the district contains all or portions of the following parishes and communities.